ogunasekara/ogunasekara/README.md

 ### Howdy, I'm Oshadha! 👋

-#### I'm a Full-Stack Developer currently based in Phoenix, Arizona.
+#### I'm a Full-Stack Software Engineer currently based in Phoenix, Arizona.

 - 🏢 Unfortunately, my position was impacted by the 2023 tech layoffs, however I am using this change as an opportunity to skill up and pivot into a robotics software engineering position.
 - ⚙️ I'm a full-stack engineer comfortable working with various languages including: `python`, `c++`, `java`, `c#`, `html/css`, `typescript/javascript`